tulibraries/primo/README.md

   # By default timeout is set to 5 seconds
   config.timeout = 10

-  # By default we validate parametters.
+  # By default we validate parameters.
   config.validate_parameters = false
 end
 ```